WattyRev/screen-saver/README.md

 ## Using this repository
 You can fork this repository then upload it to an Apache server that supports PHP.
 Modify the videoEmbeds.json file to add your own list of video embeds.

+The URL for ajax request will need to be updated to point at your site instead of mine.
+Update screen-saver-app/app/routes/videos to change the request being made on the videos page, then run `npm run build` in the screen-saver-app directory.